Optimization via a Control-Centric Framework: Constrained Optimization

 The FB function is nonsmooth near the origin, so we use its smoothed version~\cite{liao-mcpherson_regularized_2019}

 where the smoothing satisfies

 for any $\varepsilon > 0$.
-The smoothed FB mapping ensures the feasibility of the inequality constraints up to $\varepsilon > 0$, yielding an $\varepsilon$-KKT solution.
-One may select $\varepsilon$ arbitrarily small to approach exact feasibility while preserving differentiability and good numerical properties~\cite{liao-mcpherson_regularized_2019}.
+The smoothed FB mapping enforces the KKT conditions associated with the inequality constraints up to $\varepsilon > 0$, yielding an $\varepsilon$-KKT solution.
+One may select $\varepsilon$ arbitrarily small to approach the exact KKT conditions while preserving differentiability and good numerical properties~\cite{liao-mcpherson_regularized_2019}.
 If exact KKT is required, one may instead use the stationarity vector presented in Remark~\ref{rem:alt_stat} below.
+A complementary projection-free approach that instead renders the feasible set forward invariant via control barrier functions, yielding anytime feasibility under asymptotic convergence, is developed in~\cite{allibhoy_control-barrier-function-based_2024}.